-- 1. Explains that the Part D plan will automatically transfer and process the request using the 72-hour timeframe for standard determinations - 2.
+- Explains that the Part D plan will automatically transfer and process the request using the 72-hour timeframe for standard determinations - 2.
 Informs the enrollee of the right to file an expedited grievance if he or she disagrees with the plan's decision not to expedite the determination - 3.
 Informs the enrollee of the right to resubmit a request for an expedited determination and that if the enrollee gets his or her prescribing physician's or other prescriber's support indicating that applying the standard timeframe for making determinations could seriously jeopardize the life or health of the enrollee or the enrollee's ability to regain maximum function, the request will be expedited automatically - 4.
-Provides instructions about the expedited grievance process and its timeframes

-If a Part D plan approves a request for an expedited determination, it must provide a determination and notify the enrollee (and the prescribing physician or other prescriber as appropriate), whether favorable or unfavorable, as expeditiously as the enrollee's health condition requires, but no later than 24 hours after receiving the request.
-For requests involving formulary or tiering exceptions, the 24-hour timeframe begins when the Part D plan receives the physician's or other prescriber's (written or oral) supporting statement.
+Provides instructions about the expedited grievance process and its timeframes formulary or tiering exceptions, the 24-hour timeframe begins when the Part D plan receives the physician's or other prescriber's (written or oral) supporting statement.
 The Part D plan may notify an enrollee of an adverse expedited determination orally, but if it does so, it must mail written confirmation to the enrollee within three calendar days of the oral notification.
 If a Part D plan orally notifies an enrollee's physician or other prescriber of an adverse determination, it does not need to provide written notice to the physician or other prescriber.
-However, if the plan does not provide oral notice of an adverse determination to the enrollee and the enrollee and the enrollee's prescriber, then the plan must provide written notice to both the enrollee and the enrollee's prescribing physician or other prescriber.
+However, if the plan does not provide oral notice of an adverse determination to the physician or other prescriber.
+However, if the plan does not provide oral notice of an adverse determination to the physician or other prescriber, then the plan must provide written notice to both the enrollee and the enrollee's prescribing physician or other prescriber.